How to Do Crackle Paint on Furniture

 If you want large cracks in the finish, use a very thick coat of paint here.
-If you want small, fine cracks use a thinner paint coat.
-Avoid brushing or rolling back over the paint more than once or twice, the cracking will begin almost immediately and the effect will be ruined if the surface is disturbed during this process.
+If you want small, fine cracks, use a thinner paint coat.
+Avoid brushing or rolling back over the paint more than once or twice.
+The cracking will begin quickly and the effect will be ruined if the surface is disturbed during this process.

 Avoid an extremely thick topcoat on vertical surfaces where the paint will tend to sag and run.
 If sagging occurs, immediately wipe the paint off with an absorbent rag soaked with the proper solvent.
 Don't wipe too hard with the wet rag to avoid disturbing the crackle medium underneath.
 If the medium rubs off, apply another coat to the bare spot and let it dry before starting with the topcoat again.

 Don't touch the final paint coat until it has dried completely.
 After about 24 hours you can handle the piece and apply a clear coat to protect the surface if you want to.
 If your project is an item that will be handled frequently, a clear shellac or varnish is a good idea to help preserve your work.